package-url/purl-spec/README.rst

   - The left side is the `remainder`
   - Percent-decode the right side
   - UTF-8-decode the `name` if needed in your programming language
+  - Apply type-specific normalization to the `name` if needed
   - This is the `name`

 - Split the `remainder` on '/'